google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 <!--
 Analysis of a single column/`Series` of data is similar to that of a `DataFrame`.
 You can use many of the same methods.
-Most statistics that you can gather about a `DataFrame` can also be done for an individual column.
-Sometimes it is nice to look at these stats column-by-column so you don't get overwhelmed with information.
+Most statistics you can gather about a `DataFrame` can also be done for an individual column.
+Sometimes it is nice to look at these stats column-by-column, so you don't get overwhelmed with information.
 Sometimes it is nice to see it all in one view.
 -->